sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 This **strategy document** is targeted to stakeholders involved in determining how IT Solutions are delivered.
 More specifically, stakeholders involved in defining the rules for acquiring (whether building, buying, adopting, or configuring),  delivering, operationalizing, and maintaining IT Solutions (see [Appendix D](#appendix-d---definitions) for meaning).
-This includes both IITB and non-IITB stakeholders such as from CFOB, IAERMB, and SSC.
+This includes both IITB and non-IITB stakeholders such as from CFOB, IAERMB, CDO, and SSC.
 The list of stakeholders is listed in [Coherent set of actions](#coherent-set-of-actions) and are expected to participate in the implementation of this strategy.

 The **Guiding Policy**, once operationalized, will target stakeholders involved when IT-enabled Projects are conceptualized and created, when IT Solutions are architected, and when IT Products are developed, delivered, operationalized, and maintained.